Viky397/TorWICDataset/README.md

 | Ego Vehicle  | 15  |grey        | [191, 191, 191]      |

 ## Dataset FAQ
-Q) Is the data synchronized? \
+Q) Is the sensor data synchronized? \
-A) Yes.
-The data from the RealSense sensor is synchronized with information from the other sensors.
+A) The sensors on the OTTO 100 platform are not synchronized with each other.
+For our dataset, we used the RealSense image timestamps as the reference, and take the measurements with the closest timestamp from the LiDAR and the poses.
+The provided odometry and IMU data is not sub-sampled.
+Please contact us if you need the unprocessed, raw data (as rosbags).

+Q) How were the poses obtained? \
+A) The poses of the robot were obtained offline using a proprietary LiDAR-based SLAM solution.

+Q) How were the segmentation masks obtained? \
+A) The provided semantic segmentation masks are not perfect.
+We trained a semantic segmentation model on thousands of human-labeled warehouse images, and ran inference on the RGB images to obtain the masks.
+Unfortunately, the training data is proprietary and cannot be released.
+However, we release a subset of this dataset so users can fine-tune their models.

-Q) Where are the sensor intrinsics and extrinsics? \
+Q) Where are the sensor intrinsics and extrinsics?
+How were they obtained?\
 A) This information is provided in the data Google Drive link in the text file.
-Sensor extrinsics are provided in the ROS bags under the tf\_static topic.
+Sensor extrinsics are also provided in the ROS bags under the tf\_static topic.
 This information is the same for all trajectories.
+The RealSense camera was calibrated with the Intel's OEM calibration tool.
+Sensor extrinsics are factory calibrated.

 Q) What is the unit of the depth values? \
 A) The depth images from RealSense D435i are scaled by a factor of 1000.
 The uint16 values can be converted into float values and multiplied by 0.001 to get depth values in meters.